deploring/COS80007-Assignment-1/readme.txt

     and display of code that is testable to compare with what is recorded and presented.

-Estimated marks: / 10
+Estimated marks: 5 / 10

-Reasoning:
+Reasoning: The recording was done in one take 5 hours before the assignment was due.
+It's not worth losing the 10 marks so 5 is a rough estimate for an impromptu presentation.

 -------------------------------------------------------------------------